 Fan Noise

 The HD27 received a 6 out of 10 in our fan noise testing.
 This made it the median in a metric that had scores between 2 and 9.
 The fan is noticeable when it accelerates, but is not terribly annoying.
-Most people probably wouldn't notice it, but if you're especially sensitive to sound you'll want to upgrade to the BenQ HT2050A.
+Most people probably wouldn't notice it, but if you're especially sensitive to sound you'll want to upgrade to a model with a quieter fan.

 Value

 The HD27 lists for $600.
 At this price the HD27 is a decent value considering its 1080p resolution and respectable image quality.
-To get better image quality you'll have to spend $200 more on the BenQ HT2050A or the Epson 2150.
-If you don't mind a louder fan the ViewSonic PJD7720 offers similar image quality and much better brightness for about $50 less.
+To get better image quality you'll have to spend at least a bit more.

 Conclusion